You can help our wetlands

 What’s happening out in the field?

-NSW fieldwork was conducted at Sydney Olympic Park, Hunter Estuary Wetland, Macquarie Marshes “Burrima” and Hatton Rigg and The Great Cumbung.
+NSW fieldwork was conducted at Sydney Olympic Park, Hunter Estuary Wetland, Macquarie Marshes “Burrima” and Haddon Rigg and The Great Cumbung.
 Weather conditions for the trip included extreme temperatures (up to 48 degrees Celsius) throughout the majority of NSW.